 A visual inspection of all buildings maintained by the OTIC is performed annually.
 The inspection includes, but is not limited to, interior and exterior conditions of all structures and storage facilities, potential health and safety risks due to structure conditions and the condition and performance of roofing, electrical, plumbing and HVAC systems.
-A database and printed copy of the field inspection notes have been provided to the OTIC by the Consulting Engineer (AECOM) to aid in the future construction planning and maintenance of the OTIC.
+A database and printed copy of the field inspection notes have been provided to the OTIC to aid in future construction planning and maintenance.
 Please see Table 2.8.1 for a list of all buildings located on the Turnpike.

-In 2017, Prime AE of Akron, Ohio was selected to develop a Facilities Strategic Plan for the Ohio Turnpike Commission's Maintenance Buildings, Administration Buildings, Service and Toll Plazas.
+In 2017, a project began to develop a Facilities Strategic Plan for the Ohio Turnpike Commission's Maintenance Buildings, Administration Buildings, Service and Toll Plazas.
 The strategic plan for the maintenance buildings was completed and the subsequent implementation of it is ongoing with planned raze and rebuilding expected to begin in 2028.